The Motley Fool Canada’s top trading apps at a glance:

 |CIBC Investor’s Edge||$6.95 (for online equity trades)|

 Note: This page focuses specifically on the stock-trading apps from Canada’s leading online brokers.
-For a full list of our top online broker recommendations, please visit our best online brokerages page.
+For a full list of our top online brokers, please visit our online brokerages page.

 Our top pick: Wealthsimple Trade

 To a large extent, it’s no big surprise that Wealthsimple Trade is so popular among investors: $0 trades.
 And that is a major benefit of Wealthsimple Trade’s offering.
 But the app is clearly one that most investors enjoy, as it currently has a rating of 4.7 on Apple’s App Store and 4.6 on Google Play.
 Positive feedback from users could summed in a word: easy.
 Most users seem to find the app easy to use and set up.
 And, of course, they love the low fees.
 On the other hand, negative reviews lamented the lack of real-time prices on the non-premium version, delays on transferring money, and that the app isn’t as feature-rich as some competitors.
 Overall a great app if you’re looking for a simple, streamlined investing experience with low fees, but less ideal if you’re looking to day trade or leverage advanced features.